Blizzard (Marvel Comics): Donald Gill

-The Assassins Guild hired Blizzard to target Elektra.
-He fought Elektra in the Arctic and was defeated.
+In the "Infinity" storyline, Blizzard is revealed to be an Inhuman and gains the ability to manipulate electricity after being exposed to Terrigen Mist.

-During the "Avengers: Standoff!" storyline, Blizzard was shown to be incarcerated at Pleasant Hill which is a S.H.I.E.L.D. prison disguised as a gated community where the inmates are transformed into model citizens using the powers of Kobik.
+During the "Avengers: Standoff!" storyline, Blizzard is incarcerated at Pleasant Hill, a S.H.I.E.L.D. prison disguised as a gated community where the inmates are transformed into model citizens using the powers of Kobik.

 Blizzard later accompanied Korvac, Controller, and Unicorn in fighting Iron Man and Hellcat.
 During this time, he was seen wearing one of Gregor Shapanka's old costumes.

+Blizzard is among the villains who are killed by Black Ant and revived to join the Lethal Legion.

 Mickey Quaid

-At the time when Donnie Gill was unavailable, Justin Hammer had a man named Mickey Quaid become a substitute Blizzard in order to assist Afterburner, Beetle, Blacklash, Boomerang, and Spymaster in fighting Silver Sable and the Wild Pack.
+At the time when Donnie Gill was unavailable, Justin Hammer had a thug named Mickey Quaid become a substitute Blizzard to assist Afterburner, Beetle, Blacklash, Boomerang, and Spymaster in fighting Silver Sable and the Wild Pack.

 Randy Macklin

 Randall "Randy" Macklin, an ex-criminal, fails to find work following his release from prison and uses a spare Blizzard costume he was safeguarding for his friend Donnie Gill.
-Macklin, however, is quickly defeated by Iron Man, who offers him a legitimate job at Stark Enterprises.
+However, Macklin is quickly defeated by Iron Man, who offers him a legitimate job at Stark Enterprises.

 Jim

 A man named Jim became the fourth Blizzard upon being granted cryokinesis by the Mandarin and Zeke Stane as part of their plans to revamp and upgrade the different enemies of Iron Man.
-His first mission is to freeze desalinization plants in Abu Dhabi, where it would leave the country with no water.
+His first mission is to freeze desalinization plants in Abu Dhabi, leaving the city without water.
 It was revealed that the Mandarin had a bomb placed in Jim's neck to ensure his compliance.

 When Iron Man tries to persuade his enemies to turn against the Mandarin, Blizzard heeded the call as Iron Man deactivated the bombs on them.
 Blizzard aligns himself with Iron Man, Zeke Stane, Whirlwind, and the Living Laser against the Mandarin and his Titanomechs.
 During the battle, Blizzard is impaled by a Titanomech.